Chopper1337/CS-CFG/README.md

 `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg\`)

-Changes should be automatically applied, if you change a setting through console while in game you can press the delete key to re-run the autoexec.cfg and it'll revert to the setting specified there.
+Changes should be automatically applied, if you change a setting through console while in game you can press the delete key to re-run the autoexec.cfg (or type "exec autoexec" in console) and it'll revert to the setting specified there.

 # Launch Options